A170 road: Safety

 The road itself has been described as High Risk.
 In 2001, the AA labelled the route as one of the most dangerous in Britain.
 Caravans have been prohibited from going either up or down Sutton Bank since May 1984 as the steep gradient and hairpin bend makes it dangerous for caravans and HGVs.
 There is an alternative route signposted through Coxwold and Ampleforth for banned vehicles.
 In an average year, 120 HGVs break down and another 400 suffer problems ascending or descending the route.
 New signage and the application of an anti-skid surface has improved the situation and seen a reduction of 23% of serious problems in the first year after the improvements.

 Barkers Lane cross roads at Snainton is also listed as an accident blackspot.

 Buses

-Some services travel between Helmlsey, Kirkbymoorside & Pickering, with the services from Pickering to Scarborough being the most frequent.
-No services travel the entire route from Thirsk to Scarborough along the length of the A170.
+No bus services travel the length of the A170 from Thirsk to Scarborough, but East Yorkshire's route 128 uses the road, with minor diversions, from Helmsley to Scarborough.
+The service runs about every two hours, seven days a week.